hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 Use the expensive but more powerful ($105 USD) Arduino PortentaH7 with 28 pins and potentially up to 160 pins<br>
 <img src="https://user-images.githubusercontent.com/5605614/189020875-c7431f79-9102-471d-84c2-6b2657078268.png" width="200" /> <img src="portenta320x320-first.gif" width="200" />

 Note: I am working on a PCB to allow access to all 160 pins without using the Arduino Breakout Board ($25 USD).
-Note: The breakout board has the pins organized by concept, my board has the pins organized by the High Density connectors J1 and J2
+Note: The breakout board has the pins organised by concept, my board has the pins organised by the High Density connectors J1 and J2

 <img src="https://user-images.githubusercontent.com/5605614/189260205-6059bafb-1f3b-4099-ae65-8ad85cd722f3.png" width="150" />  <img src="https://user-images.githubusercontent.com/5605614/189260212-60662463-21f2-4779-ac27-2879ee6fad51.png" width="150" /> <img src="https://user-images.githubusercontent.com/5605614/189260224-b0aee2be-3a41-4a42-ad4d-3afc393123e9.jpg" width="150" />